 Undergraduate students are to enter the following information:

-- The 2 dates of your measles, mumps, rubella (MMR) vaccination
+- The 2 dates of your measles, mumps, rubella (MMR) vaccinations

-- The date of the tetanus-diphtheria (TD) vaccine (must be within the past ten years)
+- The date of a tetanus-diphtheria-pertussis (Tdap) vaccine (must be within the past ten years)

 Note: All new undergraduate students must enter their MMR and TD dates by the 45th day of class.
 Registered students can click here to enter their immunization records into myHealthPortal.